 - Science Certificates – Children will be awarded termite Science Certificates based learning achievements during the term.

 Children in the Early Years Foundation Stage (EYFS) are introduced to science through the EYFS curriculum guidance.
 The Early Learning Goals (ELGs) for ‘Understanding the World’ forms the foundation for later work in science, design and technology, history, geography and ICT.
 Wherever possible children are provided with activities based on first-hand experience that encourage exploration, observation, problem solving, predictions and decision making.
 We provide an environment with a range of indoor and outdoor experiences that stimulate interest and curiosity.

+At St John XXIII, we believe in ‘Quality First’ teaching where learning is accessible to all children.
 We aim for all children to participate in mainstream lessons.
 Work is differentiated and extra support is in place for children with S.E.N where necessary.
 Pupils are withdrawn from class to receive specialist help from school devised intervention programmes when needed and a range of resources that reflect the diversity of culture and language within our school community and the wider local community are provided.